automatic-ripping-machine/automatic-ripping-machine/README.md

 **Set up drives**

   Create mount point for each dvd drive.
-  If you don't know the device name try running 'dmesg | grep -i dvd'.
+  If you don't know the device name try running `dmesg | grep -i -E '\b(dvd|cd)\b'`.
 The mountpoint needs to be /mnt/dev/<device name>.
-  So if your device name is sr0, set the mountpoint with this command:
+  So if your device name is `sr0`, set the mountpoint with this command:
   ```bash
   sudo mkdir -p /mnt/dev/sr0
   ```